 GERO 220 — Social Gerontology (3 credits)

 In addition to a thorough examination of theoretical perspectives on aging, the course will also address other social dimensions of the aging experience.
 Special emphasis will be devoted to social roles and life events while exploring the interrelatedness of aging and social institutions.
-Cross-Listed with SOCI 220; Offered Spring Semester, Odd Years.
+Cross-Listed with SOCI 220; Offered Fall Semester, Even Years.

 GERO 289 — Medical Terminology (1 credit)